Our Team

 Laura is certified in Batterer’s Intervention The Duluth Model, Creating a Change for Men Who Batter.
 Implementing Play Therapy interventions with individual or familial dynamics in the therapy space continues to be a healing tool she hopes to be certified in the future.

-Nicole DeSimone, MHC Intern
+Nicole DeSimone, MFT Intern

 As a Marriage and Family Therapist in training from Touro University Worldwide, Nicole is dedicated to helping individuals, couples, and families navigate life’s challenges by examining the connections between personal experiences and larger systemic influences.
 Her approach emphasizes a holistic understanding of clients’ lives, exploring how familial, cultural, and social dynamics shape their relationships and sense of self.